fhur/toto-bongo/README.md

 blog in your app in 10 seconds
 ------------------

-Toto-bongo was designed to be used with a reverse-proxy cache, such as [Varnish](http://varnish-cache.org).
-This makes it an ideal candidate for **[heroku](http://heroku.com)**.

 This is how to deploy in your existing app:

 1. git clone git@github.com:danpal/toto-bongo-blog.git

 2. Look at toto-bongo-blog Gemfile, add the following gems to your Gemfile.

-  -gem 'toto-bongo'
+  - gem 'toto-bongo'

-  -gem 'RedCloth'
+  - gem 'RedCloth'

-  -gem 'haml'
+  - gem 'haml'

+  - gem 'sass' #if you want to use the sass stylesheet

+3. Replace the config.ru on your application to the one from toto-bongo-blog.
+Then modify accordingly.

-3. Toto-bongo runs on rack, you need to modify your existing config.ru we provide you with an already existing config.ru, take a look at toto-bongo-blog config.ru
+    Toto-bongo runs on rack, you need to modify your existing config.ru we provide you with an already existing config.ru, take a look at toto-bongo-blog config.ru

-Then make the following changes
+  make the following changes
     1. Change :title
     2. Run TotoBongoBlog::Application #change for your application name

+4. Copy the blog directory into your application root folder.

+5. Copy the blog.sass stylesheet or blog.css from /public/stylesheets/sass/blog.sass or /public/stylesheets/sass/blog.css
+to your app stylesheets.

+You are done.

 how it works
 ------------